fury-gl/fury/docs/source/installation.rst

     $ python -c "from fury import get_info; print(get_info())"

-This command will give you all informations about FURY.
+This command will give you important information about FURY's installation.
 The next step will be to run a :doc:`Tutorial </tutorial/index>`.

 Running the Tests
 -----------------